Time-Domain System Equivalent logoTime-Domain System EquivalentLinear dynamics, solved faster.Discuss Integration

 Interface count (Np)

-Np is the number of exchanged interface or port variables.
-In dense coupling, operator work grows with interface dimension rather than with the full size of the reusable subsystem.
+Np is the number of exchanged port or interface variables.
+Runtime work grows with interface dimension rather than with the full internal size of the reusable linear subsystem.

 Response history (Nh)